near/nearcore/docs/architecture/gas/README.md

 compiler.

 Likewise, an action that has no scaling parameters must only use constant time to execute.
-Taking the `CreateAcccount` action as an example, with a cost of 0.1 Tgas, it has to execute within 0.1ms.
+Taking the `CreateAccount` action as an example, with a cost of 0.1 Tgas, it has to execute within 0.1ms.
 Technically, the execution time depends ever so slightly on the account name length.
 But there is a fairly low upper limit on that length and it makes sense to absorb all the cost in the constant